System Overload (song)

-"System Overload" is a garage rock song by New Zealand Rock and Roll band The Datsuns.
-It is the second single off the album Smoke & Mirrors.

-It was released on both Vinyl and Compact Disk in 2006.
+"System Overload" is a garage rock song by New Zealand rock and roll band The Datsuns.
+It is the second single released from the album Smoke & Mirrors.
+It was released on both vinyl and compact disc in 2006.

-It is typical of The Datsuns style.
-With loud guitar, a lead break and dominant vocals.
+The song is typical of the Datsuns style with loud guitar, a lead break and dominant vocals.

 In 2013, the song was used in the video game Saints Row IV in the fictional in-game radio station Generation X.